-"Unconstrained Travel Time represents a reasonable estimate of travel time in the absence of congestion during good weather conditions.
+Unconstrained Travel Time represents a reasonable estimate of travel time in the absence of congestion during good weather conditions.
 Two different methods of determining unconstrained travel time may optionally be used as the basis for the appropriate performance measures.
 The first method is preferred: 1.
 85th percentile travel time (corresponding to the 85th percentile speed converted to an equivalent travel time) of traffic during off-peak periods.
 2. Target travel time defined as the time it takes motorists to traverse a roadway section when they are traveling at speeds established by operations personnel as the desired speed for a given roadway under prevailing roadway and traffic conditions.
-Off-peak periods are defined as any time that traffic flow exhibits Level of Service C or better."
-[21, page 8]
+Off-peak periods are defined as any time that traffic flow exhibits Level of Service C or better.
+[21, p.
+8]

 The 2015 Urban Mobility Report [22] used overnight speeds to approximate the free-flow speeds that were used as a comparison standard.
 Such an approach may work well for freeway systems but perhaps not for arterials.
 Other organizations have developed unique approaches to determine reference speeds.
-For instance, FDOT considers free-flow speed as average speed where drivers are not controlled by traffic or roadway conditions and is assumed to be posted speed limit plus five [23].
+For instance, the Florida Department of Transportation (DOT) considers free-flow speed as the average speed where drivers are not controlled by traffic or roadway conditions; free flow speed is assumed to be the posted speed limit plus five [23].

-Lomax et al. [24] renamed free-flow speeds for arterials as uncongested speeds and defined it as the average speed adopted by a driver on a road segment with no vehicle interaction along with given uniform roadway and traffic conditions.
-Overnight speeds from 10 pm to 5 am were used to identify the free-flow speeds to be used as the comparison standard in evaluating congestion.
+Lomax et al. [24] renamed free-flow speed for arterials as uncongested speed and defined it as the average speed adopted by a driver on a road segment with no vehicle interaction along with given uniform roadway and traffic conditions.
+Overnight speeds from 10:00 p.m. to 5:00 a.m. were used to identify the free-flow speeds to be used as the comparison standard in evaluating congestion.

-Minnesota DOT [25] uses two reference speeds to evaluate the performance of arterials.
-One is light traffic speed as the average of the highest two speeds during 14 daytime hours (6 am to 8 pm) while the other is target speed, which is the light traffic speed adjusted by a signal density factor.
+The Minnesota DOT [25] uses two reference speeds to evaluate the performance of arterials.
+One is light traffic speed, defined as the average of the highest two speeds during 14 daytime hours (6:00 a.m. to 8:00 p.m.), while the other is target speed, which is the light traffic speed adjusted by a signal density factor.
 Zhang and Chen [26] noted that reference speed does not work well for urban arterials with interrupted flows.
-They examined GPS-based speed data for statewide urban arterials in Kentucky and concluded that it is beneficial to use the daytime data, specifically, the 85th percentile speed as the reference speed.
+They examined GPS-based speed data for statewide urban arterials in Kentucky and concluded that it is beneficial to use the daytime data, specifically, the 85th percentile speed, as the reference speed.